logo

 http://wordpress.org/extend/plugins/wp-theme-switcher/

-Graham Kite says:
+Graham Kite answers:

 Actually this is a standard feature of Wordpress except most themes and most people don’t know about it.